Tailormap/tailormap-viewer/README.md

   docker compose --profile http up
 ```

-These environment variables can be configured in a `.env` file.
-Copy the `.env.template` file to `.env` and modify the variables so you do
+These environment variables can be configured in a `.env` file as mentioned above under the 'Running a specific version and other variables'
-not have to specify them everytime.
+section.

 ### Using Traefik